TechnologyClassroom/SetupNotes/os/Windows.md

 This file will always be incomplete.
 Use free, libre, and open source operating systems if you value privacy.

+Microsoft Windows was my first major experience with computers outside of ancient systems that were left around my schools growing up.
+Troubleshooting Windows systems for friends and family during high school started my career with technology.
+My note taking habit started with seeing recurring issues that various people had with Windows systems.
+My notes eventually filled the equivalence of a book which I intended to publish.
+As the years went by, I found myself playing catchup solving the same problems in different ways on different versions of Windows.
+I concluded that the book was not worth my time and I started publishing notes in this repository instead.
+The book about Windows is mostly unpublished at this point and I have moved on to focusing on GNU/Linux systems which can be configured how I wish without fighting each new version.

 When installing a Windows system, it comes with terrible defaults that do not always have your best interests in mind.
 Be very careful when installing for the first time.
 As a rule of thumb, turn everything off unless you are sure